Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/mwCn2Q0.png "Optional title")

 For now creating the tetromino I looped through the current array, and added currentPosition and index.
 The currentPosition variable represents the current vertical position of the tetromino on the game board.
 Index refers to the individual cells that make up the tetromino.
 With adding those two together we get the absolute position of each div on the game board.
-I then access the corresponding boxes array which represents the DOM element of the div in the game board grid with this _boxes[currentPosition + index]_ and set the color of the tetromino.
+I then access the corresponding boxes array which represents the DOM element of the div in the game board grid using this code _boxes[currentPosition + index]_ and set the color of the tetromino.

 ![Alt text](https://i.imgur.com/4hPQ4Z7.png "Optional title")

 After this I needed to create a goDown function that would make the tetromino fall down.
 For that I would need to add the width to the currentPosition so that the tetromino would move a row down.
 But I also needed to remove the previous tetromino otherwise they would keep stacking together.
-So I created a remove function and then combined all together in my goDown function.
+So I created a remove function and then combined itc all together in my goDown function.

 ![Alt text](https://i.imgur.com/Dc9q8PY.png "Optional title")